John from Nationals Pastime

 [On Nick Johnson] Second choice would be for him to look good enough - at the plate and healthwise - that he's tradable.
 He has some value now but the smart move would seem to be to gamble that he can increase his value.

 Exactly!
 Don't trade Johnson now, after an injury-plagued and all-around crappy season.
-Wait until he gets through 140 games, then trade him.
+Wait until he gets through 140 games,

 NP: Jose Guillen and Juan Rivera had very similar years last year, with Guillen hitting for more power, but Rivera was better at getting on base.
 Considering the salary differential and the fact that Guillen is soon a free agent, was this a good trade?